An Accurate Business Valuation is Critical when Exiting Business Ownership.

 Moreover, many of these applications ask for financial information, like profits and losses.
 However, individuals filling out the form may fail to answer the questions correctly.

 This often occurs when asked about something technical — like estimating the earnings adjustments or deriving a profits multiplier for their company.
-Inputting values based on pure estimates or guesses will result in an inaccurate appraisal that requires further clarification.
+Inputting values based on pure estimates or guesses will result in an inaccurate appraisal that requires further clarification, unlike a fully documented professional valuation.

 Inaccurate Automated Business Valuations

-As a result, these automated valuations offer inaccurate values that fail to provide impartiality in determining a business’s actual value.
+As a result, these automated valuations offer inaccurate values that fail to provide impartiality and do not consider the business’s historical financial data in determining a business’s actual value.

 Suppose you, as a business owner, are merely curious about your firm’s value for internal purposes and do not plan to make decisions based on the value gauged.
 In that case, an online valuation may be sufficient.
 However, if you plan to establish an exit strategy, estate planning, or profit strategizing, it might be worthwhile to seek a professional valuation of the enterprise.